01 Aug Stopping Heel Pain: Advice from the Experts on Plantar Fasciitis

 If you suffer from plantar fasciitis, it is important to remember treatment should include more than simply treating your heel.
 Although your pain may only be in your heel, other factors are likely contributing to your pain.
 Even if you have been suffering from plantar fasciitis for years, there is still hope for getting you back to the activities you love.

-Dr. Tim Flynn and Dr. Terry Gebhardt are physical therapists and owners of Colorado Physical Therapy Specialists in Fort Collins, Colorado; the website of their practice is www.colpts.com.
+Dr. Tim Flynn and Dr. Terry Gebhardt are physical therapists and owners of Colorado Physical Therapy Specialists in Fort Collins, Colorado; you can find more information about their clinic here.

 Meet today’s guest bloggers: